Human epidermal growth factor receptor 2 (HER2) is a gene that makes proteins in the breast. It can play a role in the development of breast cancer.

 The exact drug or combination of drugs a person receives may vary depending on the stage of their cancer.

-If HER2-positive breast cancer is HR+/HER2+, meaning that the tumor has receptors for the hormones estrogen or progesterone, treatment may also include hormone therapy.
+If HER2-positive breast cancer is HR+/HER2+, meaning that the tumor has receptors for the hormones estrogen or progesterone, treatment

 A relative survival rate helps give an idea of how long a person with a particular condition will live after receiving a diagnosis compared with those without the condition.